kamalbuilds/Bitlend/README.md

 - **RebarAnalytics**: Shows market data and liquidation risks from Rebar
 - **ProofOfReserves**: Visual verification of collateral using UTXO data

+## 🏆 Hackathon Submission

+This project is a submission for the Bitcoin Hackathon 2025, targeting the following challenge tracks:

+- **Best use of exSat**
+- **Best use of Rebar Data**

 ## 🚀 Getting Started

 ### Prerequisites